knives3337/name-generator/README.md

 # name-generator

-scraper.py - scrapes male/female names to the according text files
+scraper.py - scrapes male/female names.

-training.py - trains two models for each gender (200 epochs)
+training.py - trains two models for each gender (200 epochs).
+Included models were trained with it.

 streamlit_app.py - runs streamlit webserver which looks similar to one in the task.

-streamlit-webserver.bat - easy webserver launcher
+streamlit-webserver.bat - easy webserver launcher.